-Vaughan’s Cookery School is run by chef Peter Vaughan, who owns The Bistro and Cookery School in Devizes.
-The classes are aimed at adults and children who want to explore and expand their culinary skills.
 We participated in an afternoon tea cooking class, but they have all kinds of classes available.
-Judy runs the cooking school and she makes the learning fun and easy – despite all the whipped by hand that is necessary to make the Victoria Sponge and shortbread cookies we made.
+The lovely Judy Dain runs the cooking school and she makes the learning fun and easy – despite all the whipped by hand that is necessary to make the Victoria Sponge and shortbread cookies we made.

 After the 2-hour class, we sat down to an afternoon tea made entirely by us.
 It was gratifying to be eating our own home-baked scones, so I wanted to share the Vaughan’s Cookery School scone recipe with you, so that you can make them at home, any time you feel like it!

 Details: Book a cooking class at Vaughn’s Cookery School.
 Devizes, Wiltshire, England.